Last year, Gartner declared that on-premises databases are now legacy technology. Are we ready to say the same for analytics and BI?

 Move away from legacy technology.
 Outsource maintenance for legacy on-premises technology and ultimately shut it off.

 At ThoughtSpot, we’re committed to helping you make the transition to cloud data and analytics as seamless and valuable as possible.
-Learn more about how our new SaaS offering, ThoughtSpot cloud business intelligence, makes that easier than ever.
+Learn more about how our new SaaS analytics offering, ThoughtSpot cloud business intelligence, makes that easier than ever.